francosauvisky/serialjoy/README.md

 ### Some implementation details

 The device talks to the adapter via a serial port (like `/dev/ttyUSB0` if you're using an USB-RS232 adapter) using only printable characters that represent the state of a button (uppercase is pressed, lowercase is released) or some other data (analog axes, create controller, etc).
-More details on the communication protocol is described at the end of this file and is subject to changes.
+More details on the communication protocol is described below and is subject to changes.

 ## Contributing